Updated for 2017

 Hello to the lovely Michelle who asks:

 I’ve heard mixed advice from everyone on the screenwriting software issue… Some advise getting it, others say there’s no need for expensive software – at least not until you’re in the thick of it.
-Have been looking into FD and found reviews fared Movie Magic better.
-What’s your take ?
+What’s your take?

 Here are some more free screenwriting software that have turned up, since writing the post: